 Dialog content

-Masters London 2026 kicks off June 6, in just 4 days, at the Copper Box Arena, bringing 12 teams from four regions to fight for the second global VCT trophy of the year. 🏆 Here's everything you need to know before the Swiss Stage opens.
+Masters London 2026 kicks off June 6 at the Copper Box Arena, with 12 teams competing for a $1,000,000 prize pool across three weeks of top-level Valorant. 🏆 Here's everything you need to follow the action from day one.

-Twelve teams from four regions are confirmed for London.
-Here's the full field:
+Twelve teams from four regions qualified for London.
+Every match matters from day one.

-G2 arrive as Americas champions after their VCT Americas Stage 1 victory, while PRX have been the undisputed Pacific force all season.
-From CN, EDG and XLG locked down their spots through the China qualifying stage. 🔥
+G2 arrive as Americas champions after dominating VCT Americas Stage 1.
+PRX have been the undisputed Pacific force all season with four straight regional titles.
+From CN, , while DRG claimed the third slot.

 © Riot Games / Valorant Esports

-The Americas champions come into London as one of the tournament favorites.
-Their aggressive, coordinated system has been the best in the Western hemisphere this split, and they have the firepower to win on any map.
+The Americas champions arrive as one of the top tournament favorites.
+Their aggressive, coordinated system has been the best in the West all split, and they have the firepower to win a BO5 on any given day.

 PRX's relentless, high-tempo attack remains the most consistently dominant system in Pacific.
-They've claimed four Pacific titles in a row and always show up at international events.
-Never fade them.
+Four straight Pacific titles and always showing up on the international stage, never count them out.
+See how they qualified alongside Global Esports and Full Sense.

 EDG arrive as China's most structured international contender.
-Masters London could be their true breakout moment on the global stage, and their preparation is the most methodical in the CN field.
+Masters London could be their true global breakout moment, and their preparation is the most methodical in the CN field.

 Stage 2 positioning is already underway as London heats up.